ory/elements/README.md

 these components to their respective needs.
 An example is bundling for Preact which you can find in the [packages](https://github.com/ory/elements/tree/main/packages) folder.
-It uses the react components directly in this case but bundles it specifically for Preact support.
+It uses the React components directly in this case but bundles it specifically for Preact support.

 Each component relies on some CSS styles, which are located in the